 Anchors Aweigh is a shanty group from North Devon.
-We sing both traditional shanties (18th and 19th century sailing work songs) and other songs of the sea and a wide variety of folk songs.
+We sing both traditional shanties, other songs of the sea and a wide variety of folk songs.
 We are a loose formation of old friends and acquaintances from the Mortehoe and Woolacombe area of North Devon.

 We set sail on this journey in 2010 as a way of escaping our domestic duties and to find solace in singing, usually helped along by a pint at a local hostelry (Chichester Arms, Mortehoe, (www.chichesterarmsmortehoe.co.uk)!

-We regularly raise funds for 'local' charities (Devon Air Ambulance, RNLI, North Devon Hospital Chemotherapy Unit) and up to the start of 2018 we have contributed over £12,000 to these worthy causes, (see CHARITIES for further details.)
+We regularly raise funds for 'local' charities (Devon Air Ambulance, RNLI, North Devon Hospital Chemotherapy Unit) and up to the end of 2019 we have contributed around £15,000 to these worthy causes, (see CHARITIES for further details.)

 Peter Small (Rear Admiral)